IdentityPython/idpy-oidc/doc/message/intro.rst

     {'alg': 'HS256'}

 To walk through what's happening about.
-We first need a :py:class:`idpyoidc.key_jar.KeyJar` instance with the needed keys.
+We first need a :py:class:`cryptojwt.key_jar.KeyJar` instance with the needed keys.
-We only have one in this example a symmetric key.
+We only have one key in this example, a symmetric key.
-This keyjar is what alice uses when she wants to sign the JWT.
+This *keyjar* is what alice uses when she wants to sign the JWT.
-When she initiates the :py:class:`idpyoidc.jwt.JWT` she sets a set of default values, like signing algorithm and her own issuer ID.
+When she initiates the :py:class:`cryptojwt.jwt.JWT` class she sets a set of default values, like signing algorithm and her own issuer ID.
 When constructing the signed JWT she uses the *pack* method that as arguments takes payload and receiver.

 Now we turn to Bob.
-He has his own keyjar containing the symmetric key marked to belong to alice.
+He has his own *keyjar* containing the symmetric key marked to belong to alice.
 This is important since that binding will be used when unpacking the signed JWT.
-The method will look inside the payload to find the issuer and from there find usable keys in the keyjar.
+The method will look inside the payload to find the issuer and from there find usable keys in the *keyjar*.

 To set the issuer to BOB when initiating the JWT is necessary because the value on that will be matched against the audience of the signed JWT.